CavernCrawlers/CavernCrawlers.github.io/Warrior.md

 - **Armor Training**: All
 - **Weapon Training**: Any 6 groups

+## Equipment
+- a Warrior's Pack or an Explorer's Pack
+- 4d6sp

 ## Class Abilities
 ### Hauler
 You add your **Constitution Modifier** (if positive) to your **Strength Score** for determining your **Encumbrance** limits.